anderkve/FYS3150/book/introduction_to_cpp/intro.md

 In this part we will introduce the aspects of C++ that we'll encounter in this course.
 Our approach will be _learning by doing_ --- we'll mostly look at short, commented examples that you can (should!) try for yourself.

 Beyond this course page, there are approximately one gazillion online resources for learning C++.
-We encourage you to explore at least some of them!
+We encourage you to explore at least [some](online_resources.md) of them!

 Since many that follow this course will have experince with Python, we will often contrast and compare C++ to Python.

 Before we jump in, here are some C++ facts you should know:

 - In contrast to e.g. Python programs, C++ programs must be **compiled** and **linked** before they can be run.
 This is done using a tool called a **compiler**.

+- Compared to Python, C++ is much more strict when it comes to **variable types**.

 - The C++ language is based on the older C language.
 (C is effectively a subset of C++.)
 This means that C code will also work in C++ programs.
 But for our examples we will try to stick to C++-style code.